timheilman/latin/README.md

 ### Fields

-Card text is intended for cloze-style note import.
+Field "Card text" is intended for cloze-style note import.

-Source is provided with constant value "Wheelock" as a separate field despite the entire deck being from Wheelock's Latin for the sake of "unified deck" reviewers like me, who do not separate their decks at all.
+Field "Source" is provided with constant value "Wheelock" as a separate field despite the entire deck being from Wheelock's Latin for the sake of "unified deck" reviewers like me, who do not separate their decks at all.
+(See http://rs.io/anki-tips/ ).
 Instead, all the subjects I'm interested in knowing are interspersed in a single deck, and I can separate out just Wheelock by searching upon the Source field rather than using any more than a single unfiltered deck.
 If you haven't tried one-deck reviewing, I recommend you do, I did on the advice of an Internet blog (thank you, random person!) and it's definitely a keener way to review cards.

-Chapter is the earliest chapter in which the Latin forms on the front of the note were introduced.
+Field "Chapter" is the earliest chapter in which the Latin forms on the front of the note were introduced.

-tags may have part-of-speech information and/or tags like chapter32 which indicate the note was a reading comprehension namespace collision, wherein vocabulary memory and word form are insufficient to uniquely interpret the form absent additional context, and yet the
+Tags may have part-of-speech information and/or tags like chapter32 which indicate the note was a reading comprehension namespace collision, wherein vocabulary memory and word form are insufficient to uniquely interpret the form absent additional context, and yet the